 Seek professional advice on registering for GST

-If you have a growing business, you will eventually need to register when you reach the annual GST turnover of $75,000.
+If you have a growing business, you will eventually need to register when you reach the annual GST registration threshold of $75,000.
 If you are below the threshold, you will want to weigh the pros and cons and get advice from a tax professional.
 If you are a sole trader, check out A Short Guide to Sole Trader Tax.